mkn025/ssh_logger/README.md

 # ssh_logger
-Log of all ssh conections
+Log of all ssh conections.

 # Info
-it works by reading lines form /var/log/auth.log outputs it in a nice format, and prints the date and the location of the ip adress. support for mac os and windows are comming
+it works by reading lines form /var/log/auth.log outputs it in a nice format, and prints the date and the location of the ip adress.
+If output_file in conf.json is empty then the logg is outputed to --> logg.txt

+Support for mac os and windows are comming

 install and run